junxit/us-congress-bills-113/bill.md

   >   - **(3)** *Confidentiality* The term “confidentiality” means preserving authorized restrictions on access and disclosure, including means for protecting personal privacy and proprietary information.
   >   - **(4)** *Cyber threat information*
   >     - **(A)** *In General* The term “cyber threat information” means information directly pertaining to—
-  >       - **(i)** a vulnerability of a system or network of a government or private entity;
+  >       - **(i)** a vulnerability of a system or network of a government or private entity or utility;
-  >       - **(ii)** a threat to the integrity, confidentiality, or availability of a system or network of a government or private entity or any information stored on, processed on, or transiting such a system or network;
+  >       - **(ii)** a threat to the integrity, confidentiality, or availability of a system or network of a government or private entity or utility or any information stored on, processed on, or transiting such a system or network;
-  >       - **(iii)** efforts to deny access to or degrade, disrupt, or destroy a system or network of a government or private entity; or
+  >       - **(iii)** efforts to deny access to or degrade, disrupt, or destroy a system or network of a government or private entity or utility; or
-  >       - **(iv)** efforts to gain unauthorized access to a system or network of a government or private entity, including to gain such unauthorized access for the purpose of exfiltrating information stored on, processed on, or transiting a system or network of a government or private entity.
+  >       - **(iv)** efforts to gain unauthorized access to a system or network of a government or private entity or utility, including to gain such unauthorized access for the purpose of exfiltrating information stored on, processed on, or transiting a system or network of a government or private entity or utility.
-  >     - **(B)** *Exclusion* Such term does not include information pertaining to efforts to gain unauthorized access to a system or network of a government or private entity that solely involve violations of consumer terms of service or consumer licensing agreements and do not otherwise constitute unauthorized access.
+  >     - **(B)** *Exclusion* Such term does not include information pertaining to efforts to gain unauthorized access to a system or network of a government or private entity or utility that solely involve violations of consumer terms of service or consumer licensing agreements and do not otherwise constitute unauthorized access.
   >   - **(5)** *Cyber threat intelligence*
   >     - **(A)** *In general* The term “cyber threat intelligence” means intelligence in the possession of an element of the intelligence community directly pertaining to—
-  >       - **(i)** a vulnerability of a system or network of a government or private entity;
+  >       - **(i)** a vulnerability of a system or network of a government or private entity or utility;
-  >       - **(ii)** a threat to the integrity, confidentiality, or availability of a system or network of a government or private entity or any information stored on, processed on, or transiting such a system or network;
+  >       - **(ii)** a threat to the integrity, confidentiality, or availability of a system or network of a government or private entity or utility or any information stored on, processed on, or transiting such a system or network;
-  >       - **(iii)** efforts to deny access to or degrade, disrupt, or destroy a system or network of a government or private entity; or
+  >       - **(iii)** efforts to deny access to or degrade, disrupt, or destroy a system or network of a government or private entity or utility; or
-  >       - **(iv)** efforts to gain unauthorized access to a system or network of a government or private entity, including to gain such unauthorized access for the purpose of exfiltrating information stored on, processed on, or transiting a system or network of a government or private entity.
+  >       - **(iv)** efforts to gain unauthorized access to a system or network of a government or private entity or utility, including to gain such unauthorized access for the purpose of exfiltrating information stored on, processed on, or transiting a system or network of a government or private entity or utility.
-  >     - **(B)** *Exclusion* Such term does not include intelligence pertaining to efforts to gain unauthorized access to a system or network of a government or private entity that solely involve violations of consumer terms of service or consumer licensing agreements and do not otherwise constitute unauthorized access.
+  >     - **(B)** *Exclusion* Such term does not include intelligence pertaining to efforts to gain unauthorized access to a system or network of a government or private entity or utility that solely involve violations of consumer terms of service or consumer licensing agreements and do not otherwise constitute unauthorized access.
   >   - **(6)** *Cybersecurity crime* The term “cybersecurity crime” means—
   >     - **(A)** a crime under a Federal or State law that involves—
   >       - **(i)** efforts to deny access to or degrade, disrupt, or destroy a system or network;
   >       - **(ii)** efforts to gain unauthorized access to a system or network; or
   >       - **(iii)** efforts to exfiltrate information from a system or network without authorization; or
   >     - **(B)** the violation of a provision of Federal law relating to computer crimes, including a violation of any provision of title 18, United States Code, created or amended by the Computer Fraud and Abuse Act of 1986 (Public Law 99–474).
-  >   - **(7)** *Cybersecurity provider* The term cybersecurity provider means a non-governmental entity that provides goods or services intended to be used for cybersecurity purposes.
+  >   - **(7)** *Cybersecurity provider* The term cybersecurity provider means a non-Federal entity that provides goods or services intended to be used for cybersecurity purposes.
   >   - **(8)** *Cybersecurity purpose*
   >     - **(A)** *In general* The term “cybersecurity purpose” means the purpose of ensuring the integrity, confidentiality, or availability of, or safeguarding, a system or network, including protecting a system or network from—
   >       - **(i)** a vulnerability of a system or network;